mabelticketing/mabel/deployment.md

 You will need to configure Mabel's `config.js` to tell it which database details to use.

 Give it a spin with `node app.js`.
-You should be able to tack ':3008' to the public DNS and see Mabel running!
+You should be able to tack ':3008' to the elastic IP in your browser and see Mabel running!

 Technically, you could just call this a job done because everything should be workable.
 I want to do a few more things though...